-The course of study extends over a period of at least FOUR YEARS (full-time).
+The module of study extends over a period of at least FOUR YEARS (full-time).
 The maximum period of study is six years.
+This programme will phase out by 2011.No new intake

 A.3 CURRICULUM COMPILATION

 The curriculum of the Diploma in Comprehensive Nursing and Midwifery Science (14DCNM) has been compiled as follows: